 The emerald was much loved in a variety of cultures for a very long time.
 The first records of using emeralds date to 4000 BC, and there is hardly a major culture on earth that did not praise or attribute unique qualities to this beautiful gemstone.

-Compared to the ruby and the sapphire which rate 9 on Mohs scale of hardness, the emerald is the softest of all four precious gemstones (it rates 7.5-8).
+The emerald is one of the four precious gemstones, the other three being the diamond, the ruby, and the sapphire.
+Compared to the ruby and the sapphire which rate 9 on Mohs scale of hardness, the emerald is the softest of all four precious gemstones (it rates 7.5 to 8).

 This might explain the tendency to couple the emerald with the diamond (which is the strongest of all substances on earth (10 on Mohs scale).
-However, it is interesting to note that carat for carat the emerald is considered more valuable than the diamond.
+It is interesting to note that carat for carat the emerald is considered more valuable than the diamond.

 It is important to distinguish between natural emeralds and man-made ones (also called lab made or synthetically made emeralds).